TL;DR

 Wegovy is available by prescription through your primary care physician, an endocrinologist, or a telehealth provider.
 At FormBlends, we offer physician-supervised GLP-1 treatment programs that include medical evaluation, prescription, medication delivery, and ongoing clinical support.

 The brand-name Wegovy pen costs approximately $1,300 per month without insurance.
-Compounded semaglutide offers the same active ingredient at a significantly lower price point, typically $199 per month through FormBlends.
+Compounded semaglutide offers compounded formulations of the active ingredient at a significantly lower price point, typically $199 per month through FormBlends.
 The dosing, titration schedule, and physician oversight are identical.

-If you are exploring compounded options, compare compounded semaglutide pricing here.
+If you're exploring compounded options, compare compounded semaglutide pricing here.

 How to Get the Most from Wegovy Treatment